Published on March 16, 2023 by Content admin

 Politics

 The same humanities skills above broadly apply in a similar way to an A-Level in Politics.
-The added benefit here, however, is the knowledge gained from the actual content – studying law at university will require you to understand aspects of governance (e.g. parliament, the courts, etc) which are foundationally outlined during A-Level Politics, putting you ahead of the game here.
+The added benefit here, however, is the knowledge gained from the actual content – studying law at university will require you to understand aspects of governance (e.g. parliament, the courts, etc.) which are foundationally outlined during A-Level Politics, putting you ahead of the game here.

 Maths and Sciences

 While the obvious humanities subjects have always been (and remain) solid choices for your A-Levels, more and more attention has recently been given to the beneficial aspects of studying STEM subjects at A-Level.

 These more technical subjects develop especially sharp powers of analysis and logic, which are incredibly useful for a legal career.

-They are also very well respected by universities on the whole, and the technical nature of these subjects allows for entry to more specialised areas of the law further down the line (firms working with patents, a form of intellectual property, for example, sometimes requires their lawyers to have this kind of background).
+They are also very well respected by universities on the whole, and the technical nature of these subjects allows for entry to more specialised areas of the law further down the line.
+For example, firms working with patents, very often seek lawyers with a STEM background.

 Economics

-This A-Level option might seem less obvious at first, but if you’re particularly interested in commercial/corporate law, then studying economics will give you an excellent foundational knowledge in aspects of the economy and finance.
+This A-Level option might seem less obvious at first, but if you’re particularly interested in corporate law, then studying economics will give you an excellent foundational knowledge in aspects of the economy and finance.

 This knowledge will be invaluable when developing your commercial awareness later on for, say, a corporate law firm training contract application.
 On the other hand, if your heart is already set on less financial-based areas of law (for example criminal law), then this option might be less appealing to you.

 Modern Languages

 This option is often absent on comparable lists of the best A-Levels for aspiring lawyers, but we believe that it should be included.
-Not only does studying a language build your academic capabilities, but it crucially also means that you’ll be in particularly high demand if you want to get involved in international work (as virtually all of the top law firms and chambers do) in the future.
+Not only does studying a language build your academic capabilities, but it also means that you’ll be in particularly high demand if you want to get involved in international work (as virtually all of the top law firms and chambers do) in the future.

 Critical Thinking

 This option would be taken in addition to the other A-Levels on this list, as it counts only as an AS-Level.
 The balancing act should not be overly difficult, however, since this subject’s focus on testing acquired skills rather than any memory-based content knowledge means that revision quantities tend to be a little lighter here.
-Not all sixth forms/colleges will offer this option, but it is certainly worth considering if yours does.
+Not all colleges will offer this option, but it is certainly worth considering if yours does.

 EPQ (Extended Project Qualification)